deezicypher/Quotehut--Sanity-Backend/sharehut_client/README.md

-# ShareHut front-end with REACT
+# QuoteHut front-end with REACT

-Front end interface of a User photo and video sharing app.
+Front end interface of a Quote sharing app.

 ## Available Scripts